Cha1mae/tic_tac_toe/README.md

 - Confetti Animation: Used to provide a celebratory effect when a player wins.
 - DOM Manipulation: JavaScript is used to manipulate the Document Object Model to update the game board and handle user interactions.
 - Randomized AI Logic: The AI opponent makes moves randomly from available empty spaces on the board.
+# Instalation
+Clone this repository to your local machine
 # How to Play
 - Open the game in a web browser.
 - Click on any empty cell on the game board to make your move.